FireTail-io/firetail-appsync-lambda/README.md

-### Deploying the Firetail AppSync Lambda with Serverless
+### Deploying The Firetail AppSync Lambda With Serverless

 A [serverless.yml](./serverless.yml) is provided in the root of this repository, which has two parameters: